bentomhall/nih-system/homebrewery/world/player-options.md

 Warlords are the battle commanders; they give up some of their personal prowess to bolster the capabilities of their allies.

 #### Battle Commands
 At 3rd level, you've learned to recognize and create opportunities for your allies to act.
 You learn your choice of two of the commands below.
-You learn an additional command from this list at level 9.
+You learn an additional command from this list at level 7.
 **Command: Strike.** When you take the Attack action, you can forgo one or more attacks, expending 1 STA per attack.
 For each attack forgone, one willing creature that can see and hear you can use their reaction to make a weapon attack against a creature within their weapon's range.
 If this attack hits, they deal additional damage equal to your weapon's damage die (or 1d4 if you are not wielding a weapon).
 The additional damage increases by one weapon die at 11th level.
-**Command: Hustle** As a bonus action on your turn, you can create an opening by expending 1 STA.
+**Command: Hustle.** As a bonus action on your turn, you can create an opening by expending 1 STA.
 One willing creature you can see moves up to their speed and does not provoke Opportunity attacks while moving.

 Starting at level 11, creatures who benefit from this also gain temporary hit points equal to your level.
 **Command: Stay With Me.** You've learned to provide effective emergency medicine.
-As bonus action, expend 3 STA and touch a creature.
+As a bonus action, expend 3 STA and touch a creature.
 That creature regains hit points as if they had spent 1 hit die (but do not expend the hit die).
 If the creature was below half of its maximum hit points, they regain hit points equal to the maximum value possible for their hit die instead.

 You can expend additional STA to increase the effect.
 For every 2 extra STA you expend, the creature regains additional hit points as if they'd spent an additional hit die.
 \page
 **Command: Hold the Line.** You become an inspiration to your allies.
 As a bonus action on your turn, you can spend 3 STA to issue a command to Hold the Line.
 Any creature of your choice that can see or hear you can immediately use their reaction to end the frightened, charmed, or incapacitated condition on themselves even if they would not otherwise be able to use a reaction due to a condition.
 This automatically ends the unconscious condition when caused by poison or magical sleep.

-In addition, creatures of your choice that can see or hear you have advantage on any saving throws against being or frightened, charmed, or incapacitated for one minute.
+In addition, creatures of your choice that can see or hear you have advantage on any saving throws against being frightened, charmed, or incapacitated for one minute.

 #### Commanding Presence
 Starting at 10th level, you've learned to inspire your allies to bursts of heroics.
 When you use your Action Surge, instead of taking an additional action, you can choose one of the following.
 All creatures of your choice that can see and hear you within 30 feet gain the chosen benefit until the end of your next turn.